sillydadddy/BugBountyTips-AMA/Vishnuraj(@k_v0)/Tips for P1 Bugs.md

-# Tips For P1 Bugs
+# Tips For P1 Bugs🥇

 - How do u consistently pull off so many P1 s ?
 What kind of bugs are they ?
 Are they mostly in fresh private programs or in old programs also ?